mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 - practice with a friend, I'm friends with an awesome googler that helped me a lot here with mock interviews, we practiced many times and he noticed that my answers were not specific enough or were not structured pretty well, to improve I wrote down my answers for all of these questions and rehearsed them many times:
   - Tell me about a challenging project
-  - What did you enjoyed/learned the most?
+  - What did you enjoy learning the most?
   - Tell me about a time you had a conflict of priorities with your manager
   - Tell me about a time you made a mistake
   - Tell me about a time you had to make a difficult decision